engasifrahman/solid_principles/src/LSP/README.md

 ---

 ## 🟢 Good Example
-- We introduce a separate interface `BuyNowPayLater`.
+- We introduce a separate interface `IBuyNowPayLater`.
 - Only Stripe implements BNPL.
 - `PaymentProcessor` handles payments and BNPL via correct interfaces.
 - ✅ LSP respected: each subclass only implements what it supports.